ACCA Disciplinary Defence Lawyers

 Publicity

 It is generally the position that any sanction will be published and that any proceedings before the Tribunal Committee will take place in public.
 However, in exceptional cases, it is possible for decisions to be anonymised and/or proceedings to take place in private session (whether in full or in part).
-Our expert team have experience of making successful applications of this nature and can advise you how best to make an application.
+Our expert team have experience in making successful applications of this nature and can advise you on how best to make an application.

 How our ACCA disciplinary defence lawyers can help